 The brief joint assessment prepared for each grant application in the subcommittees will be sent as feedback to all applicants, along with the marks for each criterion and the overall mark.
 Applicants not invited to participate in Phase 2 will not receive any additional scientific explanation of why their grant application was rejected.

 First, each grant application in Phase 2 will be assessed by a referee panel

 Each of the three experts is first to prepare his/her individual assessment of the grant application.
-They will then form a referee panel that communicates electronically and produce an overall panel assessment of the grant application, including assigning marks.
-If one or more panel members has a dissenting opinion regarding one or more of the criteria, this must be clearly stated in the overall panel assessment.
-In the event of a dissenting opinion, the grant application will not be assigned a single mark that is an average of all the marks, but instead the range of marks will be presented.
+They will then form a referee panel that communicates electronically and produces a panel assessment of the grant application, including assigning marks.
+If one or more panel members has a dissenting opinion regarding one or more of the criteria, this must be clearly stated in the panel assessment.
+In the event of a dissenting opinion, this must be discussed in the text and the range of marks be presented.

 Please note that the referee panel assigning the assessments and marks has only reviewed a single grant application and has therefore been unable to compare it with the other proposals.